App Content Classification and Ratings Guidelines

 terms of service; provide coverage maps; make customer service readily

-accessible; allow a trial period for new service; and provide free usage
+accessible; allow a trial period for new service; provide free usage

 Guidelines for Federal Political Campaign Contributions via Wireless Carrier’s Bill